You're Not Alone. We're Here to Help.

 • Uncontrolled anger leads to destruction—relationally, spiritually, emotionally.

-pride – in the bible
+Pride – in the bible

 • Pride is almost always seen as a sinful elevation of self over others and over God.